-At the Islamic College of SA the policies of the college support the everyday well-being of students, parents and teachers.
+At the Australian Islamic College Adelaide the policies of the college support the everyday well-being of students, parents and teachers.
 Policies ensure that accountability and compliances are all upheld to the highest degree in an equitable manner.
 Please view our policies.

 The Australian Islamic College Adelaide has the following expectations for all students: